 - Packet sniffing is a hacking method where the doxxed intercepts your Internet data, looking for valuable information about you, such as emails, passwords, credit card data, and so on.

 - Use a VPN.
-A VPN not only hides your identity online but also encrypts all the data going to and from your devices.
+A VPN hides your identity online and encrypts all the data going to and from your devices.

 - Doxxers analyze meta-data.
 Most files have Metadata on them.
 In Microsoft Word, the Metadata includes data about who made the file, when, from what computer.
 This company made it and even total editing time.